CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 ### Where can I get code ?

-For our initial release you'll see that in both core and online repositories in distro/collabora/coda-25.04 branches - over time we expect the code to be meged into the normal distro/collabora/co- version branches.
+On Dec 11, 2025 the 25.04.7.3-2 release was made from the coda-25.04.7.3-2 tags
+that exist both in core and online repo.
+Development continues:
+- online: distro/collabora/coda-25.04 branch - soon to be merged to master branch
+- core: distro/collabora/co-25.04 branch

 ### Where are unsaved documents stored on macOS? {#macos-unsaved}